abalhamoud/sentry-operator/docs/design-choices.md

-# SentryCluster CRD Design Choices

-This document explains the design choices made for the SentryCluster Custom Resource Definition (CRD), addressing the important considerations for each field in the specification.

-## Version Field

-### Why included
-The Version field is crucial for specifying which Sentry version to deploy.
-This allows users to control which version of Sentry they want to run, enabling planned upgrades and rollbacks.

-### Data type
-The Version field is a string, as Sentry versions follow semantic versioning (e.g., "24.5.0").

-### Possible values
-Any valid Sentry version string (e.g., "24.5.0", "24.4.0").

-### Effect on deployment
-The Version field determines the container image tag used for all Sentry components (web, worker, etc.).
-It ensures that all components are running the same version of Sentry.

-### Security considerations
-No special security considerations for this field.

-### Validation rules
-Should be a valid semantic version string.
-The operator should validate that the specified version exists as a container image.

-## Resources Field

-### Why included
-The Resources field allows users to configure CPU and memory requests and limits for each Sentry component.
-This is essential for resource management in Kubernetes, ensuring that each component has the resources it needs to function properly.

-### Data type
-The Resources field is an object containing nested objects for each component, each using Kubernetes' standard ResourceRequirements type.
-This provides a familiar and consistent way to specify resource requirements.

-### Possible values
-Each component can have requests and limits for CPU and memory, following Kubernetes' resource quantity format (e.g., "500m" CPU, "1Gi" memory).

-### Effect on deployment
-The Resources field directly affects the resource requests and limits set on the Kubernetes Pods for each component.
-This influences scheduling decisions, quality of service, and resource allocation.

-### Security considerations
-No direct security implications, but properly configured resources help prevent resource exhaustion attacks.

-### Validation rules
-- CPU and memory values should follow Kubernetes' resource quantity format.
-- Requests should not exceed limits.
-- Minimum values may be enforced for certain components to ensure stability.

-## Persistence Field

-### Why included
-The Persistence field handles storage requirements for stateful components like PostgreSQL, Redis, Kafka, and ClickHouse.
-This is essential for data durability and performance.

-### Data type
-The Persistence field is an object containing nested objects for each stateful component, with options for both managed (PVC-based) and external instances.

-### Possible values
-- For managed instances: StorageClass name and size.
-- For external instances: Secret name containing connection details.

-### Effect on deployment
-- For managed instances: Creates PersistentVolumeClaims with the specified size and StorageClass.
-- For external instances: Configures components to connect to external services using the provided credentials.

-### Security considerations
-- Connection details for external services are stored in Kubernetes Secrets.
-- Access to these Secrets should be restricted.

-### Validation rules
-- Size should be a valid Kubernetes quantity.
-- StorageClass should exist in the cluster.
-- For external instances, the referenced Secret should exist and contain the required keys.

-## Ingress Field

-### Why included
-The Ingress field provides options for exposing Sentry to external traffic, allowing users to access the Sentry web interface.

-### Data type
-The Ingress field is an object with properties for configuring Kubernetes Ingress resources.

-### Possible values
-- enabled: true/false
-- host: domain name
-- path: URL path
-- TLS configuration: enabled, secretName, etc.
-- Annotations for different Ingress controllers

-### Effect on deployment
-Creates a Kubernetes Ingress resource with the specified configuration, making Sentry accessible from outside the cluster.

-### Security considerations
-- TLS should be enabled for production deployments.
-- The TLS certificate should be valid and trusted.
-- Access control should be implemented at the application level.

-### Validation rules
-- Host should be a valid domain name.
-- If TLS is enabled, a valid secretName should be provided or cert-manager configuration should be valid.

-## Config Field

-### Why included
-The Config field manages Sentry's application-specific configuration, allowing users to customize Sentry's behavior according to their needs.

-### Data type
-The Config field is an object with nested objects for different aspects of Sentry's configuration.

-### Possible values
-Various settings for email, authentication, rate limiting, data retention, integrations, privacy, and performance.

-### Effect on deployment
-Generates ConfigMaps and Secrets that configure Sentry's behavior through environment variables and configuration files.

-### Security considerations
-- Sensitive information like secret keys and passwords are stored in Kubernetes Secrets.
-- The Sentry secret key is particularly important for cryptographic signing.

-### Validation rules
-- Email configuration should include valid SMTP settings.
-- Rate limiting values should be positive integers.
-- Sample rates should be between 0.0 and 1.0.

-## Replica Field

-### Why included
-The Replica field defines the number of replicas for scalable components like web, worker, and relay.
-This allows users to scale Sentry horizontally based on their needs.

-### Data type
-The Replica field is an object with integer fields for each scalable component.

-### Possible values
-Positive integers representing the number of replicas for each component.

-### Effect on deployment
-Sets the replicas field on Deployments and StatefulSets for the respective components.

-### Security considerations
-No direct security implications.

-### Validation rules
-- Values should be positive integers.
-- Maximum values may be enforced to prevent resource exhaustion.

-## Overall Design Philosophy

-The SentryCluster CRD is designed with the following principles in mind:

-1. **Flexibility**: Users can choose between managed and external services for stateful components.
-2. **Familiarity**: The CRD uses Kubernetes native types where possible (e.g., ResourceRequirements).
-3. **Completeness**: All aspects of Sentry configuration are covered.
-4. **Security**: Sensitive information is stored in Secrets.
-5. **Validation**: The CRD includes validation rules to prevent misconfiguration.
-6. **Extensibility**: The CRD can be extended to support new features in future versions of Sentry.

-This design allows users to deploy and manage Sentry in a way that best fits their needs, whether they're running a small development instance or a large production deployment.
+# Sentry Operator Design Choices

+This document explains the design choices made for the Sentry Custom Resource Definition (CRD) and addresses the important considerations for each field in the specification.

+## SentryClusterSpec Fields

+### Version

+**Why included**: The Version field is crucial for specifying which Sentry version to deploy.
+It enables users to control which version they want to run and facilitates upgrades.

+**Data type**: `string` - This allows for semantic versioning formats like "24.5.0".

+**Possible values**: Any valid Sentry version (e.g., "24.5.0", "24.4.0").

+**Effect on deployment**: Determines the Sentry container image tag used in the deployment.

+**Security considerations**: No special security considerations.

+**Validation rules**: Should be a valid semantic version string.

+### Resources

+**Why included**: The Resources field allows users to configure CPU and memory requests and limits for each Sentry component.
+This is essential for proper resource management in Kubernetes.

+**Data type**: Custom `Resources` struct containing `corev1.ResourceRequirements` fields for each component.

+**Possible values**: Valid Kubernetes resource requests and limits for CPU and memory.

+**Effect on deployment**: Determines the resource allocation for each component, affecting performance and stability.

+**Security considerations**: No special security considerations.

+**Validation rules**: Should follow Kubernetes resource quantity format.

+### Persistence

+**Why included**: The Persistence field handles storage requirements for PostgreSQL, Redis, Kafka, ClickHouse, and Snuba.
+This is essential for data durability.

+**Data type**: Custom `Persistence` struct with configurations for each data store.

+**Possible values**:
+- For managed instances: StorageClass name and size
+- For external instances: Connection details via Secret references

+**Effect on deployment**: Determines how data is stored and persisted, affecting data durability and performance.

+**Security considerations**: Connection credentials for external services are stored in Secrets.

+**Validation rules**:
+- Size should be a valid Kubernetes quantity
+- StorageClass should exist in the cluster
+- Secret references should point to existing Secrets

+### Ingress

+**Why included**: The Ingress field provides options for exposing Sentry to external traffic, supporting different Ingress controllers.

+**Data type**: Custom `Ingress` struct with configuration options.

+**Possible values**:
+- Ingress types: "nginx", "traefik", "openshift-route"
+- TLS configuration
+- Host and path settings

+**Effect on deployment**: Determines how Sentry is exposed externally and how TLS is configured.

+**Security considerations**: TLS certificates should be properly managed.

+**Validation rules**:
+- Host should be a valid domain name
+- Path should be a valid URL path

+### Config

+**Why included**: The Config field manages Sentry-specific settings, allowing users to customize Sentry's behavior.

+**Data type**: Custom `Config` struct with nested configuration options.

+**Possible values**: Various settings for email, authentication, rate limiting, data retention, etc.

+**Effect on deployment**: Determines Sentry's behavior and features.

+**Security considerations**:
+- Secret key should be stored securely
+- Integration credentials are stored in Secrets
+- Privacy settings affect data handling

+**Validation rules**:
+- Email addresses should be valid
+- Rate limits should be positive integers
+- Retention days should be positive integers

+### Replica

+**Why included**: The Replica field defines the number of replicas for each component, allowing users to scale their Sentry deployment.

+**Data type**: Custom `Replica` struct with integer fields for each component.

+**Possible values**: Positive integers representing the number of replicas.

+**Effect on deployment**: Determines the scale and high availability of the Sentry deployment.

+**Security considerations**: No special security considerations.

+**Validation rules**: Values should be positive integers.

+## Detailed Component Configurations

+### PostgreSQL Configuration

+PostgreSQL is Sentry's primary database, storing user accounts, projects, and other metadata.

+**Design choices**:
+- Support for both managed and external PostgreSQL
+- For managed instances, configurable storage class and size
+- For external instances, connection details via Secret
+- Resource requirements configurable

+**Considerations**:
+- Data durability is critical
+- Performance impacts overall Sentry performance
+- Backup and restore capabilities are important

+### Redis Configuration

+Redis is used for caching, rate limiting, and as a message broker.

+**Design choices**:
+- Support for both managed and external Redis
+- For managed instances, configurable storage class and size
+- For external instances, connection details via Secret
+- Resource requirements configurable

+**Considerations**:
+- Performance impacts overall Sentry performance
+- Data persistence is important but less critical than PostgreSQL

+### Kafka Configuration

+Kafka is used for event streaming in Sentry's processing pipeline.

+**Design choices**:
+- Support for both managed and external Kafka
+- For managed instances, configurable replicas, resources, and storage
+- For external instances, connection details and topic configuration via Secret
+- Configurable broker settings

+**Considerations**:
+- Performance impacts event processing throughput
+- Topic configuration is important for proper event routing

+### ClickHouse Configuration

+ClickHouse is used for analytics and event storage.

+**Design choices**:
+- Support for both managed and external ClickHouse
+- For managed instances, configurable replicas, resources, and storage
+- For external instances, connection details via Secret
+- Configurable ClickHouse settings

+**Considerations**:
+- Performance impacts query performance for event data
+- Storage requirements can be significant for high-volume deployments

+### Snuba Configuration

+Snuba is Sentry's event storage service that sits on top of ClickHouse.

+**Design choices**:
+- Configurable replicas for API, consumer, and replacer components
+- Separate resource requirements for each component
+- Configurable Snuba-specific settings

+**Considerations**:
+- Performance impacts query performance for event data
+- Different components have different scaling characteristics

+## Security Considerations

+1. **Secret Management**:
+   - Sensitive data like passwords, API keys, and tokens are stored in Kubernetes Secrets
+   - References to Secrets are used instead of embedding sensitive data in the CRD

+2. **TLS Configuration**:
+   - Support for TLS termination at the Ingress level
+   - Integration with cert-manager for certificate management

+3. **Authentication**:
+   - Support for various authentication methods (SSO, LDAP)
+   - Configuration for user registration and email verification

+4. **Privacy Settings**:
+   - IP anonymization options
+   - Data scrubbing capabilities
+   - Field-level control over sensitive data

+## Validation Rules

+While not implemented in this initial version, the following validation rules should be applied:

+1. **Version**:
+   - Must be a valid semantic version string
+   - Should be a version that exists in the Sentry Docker registry

+2. **Resources**:
+   - CPU and memory values must be valid Kubernetes resource quantities

+3. **Persistence**:
+   - Storage size must be a valid Kubernetes quantity
+   - StorageClass must exist in the cluster
+   - Secret references must point to existing Secrets

+4. **Ingress**:
+   - Host must be a valid domain name
+   - Path must be a valid URL path

+5. **Config**:
+   - Email addresses must be valid
+   - Rate limits must be positive integers
+   - Retention days must be positive integers

+6. **Replica**:
+   - Values must be positive integers

+## Future Enhancements

+1. **Validation Webhooks**:
+   - Implement validation webhooks to enforce the validation rules

+2. **Status Conditions**:
+   - Expand status conditions to provide more detailed information about the state of each component

+3. **Metrics**:
+   - Add metrics for monitoring the health and performance of the Sentry deployment

+4. **Backup and Restore**:
+   - Add support for backing up and restoring Sentry data

+5. **Upgrades**:
+   - Implement a more sophisticated upgrade strategy for handling version upgrades